c-rudy/c-rudy.github.io/index.md

 > Writing is easy.
 All you have to do is cross out the wrong words.
-> _Mark Twain_
+>
+> - Mark Twain